“Tier One achieved,” sent via text recurred on his Facebook Messenger and every other account like a fun-house echo.

 I’d be remiss in ending our story without mentioning my fresh start with love…

-Iggy believes that the merfolk are fairytales, he’s wrong.
+Iggy believes the merfolk are fairytales, he’s wrong.

 Did you enjoy the Shape of Water Continued?
 Did you feel that the story stayed true to the personalities of the characters in the movie?
 If you were to write a Continued story, what would be similar or different in yours?
 Leave comments below.